-With 7 actors and 26 movies spanning over a 56-year period, no spy or big screen character has been as iconic as Ian Fleming’s James Bond.
-The sophisticated, suave, borderline misogynistic MI6 super-agent with a license to kill has captured the hearts of moviegoers for years with his daring escapades and bad boy antics.
+With 7 actors and 26 films spanning over a 56-year period, no spy or big screen character has been as iconic as Ian Fleming’s James Bond.
+The sophisticated, suave, borderline misogynistic MI6 super-agent with a license to kill has captured the hearts of moviegoers for years with his daring escapades and bad-boy antics.

 Who do we have to thank for the smoothness of James Bond?
 It's much more than talented actors and an over-the-top story.
 This is why for this list, we celebrate 10 great Bond movies and the actors that made them so memorable.
 Let's delve deep to find out what made them stand out.

 - Goldfinger (1964)

 - GoldenEye (1995)